 Here's what we've been up to at iDevices...

-The definition of “home office” is different for everyone, and that’s OK.
-For those accustomed to working from home, you might have your routine down, and a workspace setup that keeps you productive and focused.
-If this work from home thing is totally new to you, like it is for most of us, the new routine and office setup may not come as easily.
+Every home office is unique, and that's OK.
+For those accustomed to working from home, you might already have workspace set aside in your home that allows you to stay productive and focused.
+For those newer to the work from home environment, the new office setup and routine may not come as easily.
 Our homes are set up as spaces to unwind and entertain; to get away from work — an office isn’t always a natural fit.

 No matter the perspective you’re coming from, a smarter home can help you stay focused, productive, and creative without burning out.